Paleo Versus Keto: Learning to Eat Better While Living Well Eating Well

 Potential Help with Chronic Conditions

-While the primary goal of a keto diet is to lose weight, some have experienced a deduction in problems associated from chronic health conditions including diabetes and bowel issues, epilepsy, and others.
+While the primary goal of a keto diet is to lose weight, some have experienced a reduction in problems associated with chronic health conditions including diabetes and bowel issues, epilepsy, and others.

 "Unlimited" Amounts of Fat

-Ketosis is a metabolic state in which your body uses stored fat in order to burn fat.
+Ketosis is a metabolic state in which your body uses stored fat to burn fat.
 During a state of ketosis, your liver turns to fat instead of glucose to fuel itself.

 As we mentioned above, during a state of Ketosis, your liver turns to fat instead of glucose to burn energy which can lead to tremendous weight loss.

-While it has a fair number of followers, there have been reports from those who've tried the diet long-term achieve no success due to the high level requirements necessary required to enter into a state of Ketosis or who have experienced their own unique side effects.
+While it has a fair number of followers, there have been reports from those who've tried the diet long-term and achieved no success due to the high-level requirements necessary required to enter into a state of Ketosis or who have experienced unique side effects.

 In theory, following a Keto Diet plan should help you to burn fat and improve your health but many people who start one, don't know how to follow a real Keto Diet.
-Incorrect diet plans, lack of meal plans, proper exercise, eliminating potential harmful foods and an overall misunderstanding of the diet can lead to weight gain instead of weight loss.
+Incorrect diet plans, lack of meal plans, proper exercise, eliminating potentially harmful foods, and an overall misunderstanding of the diet can lead to weight gain instead of weight loss.

-One of the biggest reasons of the Keto Diet is that it requires a very restrictive food regimen, additional dedication as well as higher level of discipline due to being limited to 50 grams of carbohydrates per day.
+One of the biggest reasons for the Keto Diet is that it requires a very restrictive food regimen, additional dedication as well a higher level of discipline due to being limited to 50 grams of carbohydrates per day.

 Ketogenic Diets have become very popular in recent years though as we mentioned previously, Keto Diet you eat as much fat as you want without worrying about weight gain.